BPN Vision for Mentoring

 LM visits/dialogue with mentors will also always include reference to engagement in training

-From autumn 2024 ITT mentors who are new to BPN follow the 20 hours training route.
-Where we have returning mentors from primary ITT if, after discussion with the primary team, we agree that they have previously met the requirement of 20 hours training, these mentors will move to the 6 hours training route.
+From autumn 2024 all ITT mentors will be required to engage in Best Practice Network ITT training and development.
+Where we have returning mentors from primary ITT if, after discussion with the primary team, we agree that they have previously met the requirement for training, these mentors will be required to engage with our essential training.

-If mentors have mentored for BPN previously and have completed the Mentor module they must complete the 1-hour online module refresher with a reflective task (task will be around how they will continue to apply learning from the module with their new mentee(s) and be recorded on the MDR).
+If mentors have mentored for BPN previously and have completed the Mentor module they must complete the 1-hour online module refresher with a reflective task (task will be around how they will continue to apply learning from the module with their new mentee(s) and be recorded on the Mentor Development Review).

-All mentors complete the mentor induction session at the at the start of the programme (mentors can start training from April 26 for the September 24 cohort).
-All mentors will be expected to attend the induction conference event in September.
+All mentors must complete the mentor induction session at the at the start of the programme, they will also be expected to attend an induction event.

 To ensure successful completion of the mentor training programme, there are a few commitments expected from mentor's school: